Try ECO LLM Try ECO Translate

 1. Google Translate

 Google Translate remains one of the most widely used machine translation services.
-It supports over 200 languages and it boasts a powerful and famous translation panel - a pioneer in the online MT service.
+It supports over 200 languages and boasts a powerful and renowned translation panel, a pioneer in online MT services.
 Google Translate handles many minority or low-resourced.
 It offers:

 Neural Machine Translation